-You need to be motivated and full of hope to get the most of this experience.
-You lock yourself inside the hide at the end of the afternoon, and after that the only thing you can do is wait in silence with your camera ready.
+You need to be motivated and full of hope to get the most out of this experience.
+You lock yourself inside the hide at the end of the afternoon, and after that, the only thing you can do is wait in silence with your camera ready.

 The waiting time can be very long so you need to be armed with patience.
 It’s not a zoo, animals are free.
 They may or may not show up.
 Some people see something very early, some people see animals only when the night has come.
 It seems common to spot a fox or two in the evening or early morning, but we didn’t have much luck with them.

 But anyway, it’s primarily for the bears that we were there, and yes we did see bears, phew!
-Cute raccoon dogs regularly showed up too, taking turns with the bear, avoiding to meet each other.
+Cute raccoon dogs regularly showed up too, taking turns with the bear, and avoiding meeting each other.

-In our case, the bears took quite a bit of time to appear but when it did, the feeling was incredible!
-We had been starting to lose hope a little, when my girlfriend suddenly whispered “Bear!
+In our case, the bears took quite a bit of time to appear but when they did, the feeling was incredible!
+We had been starting to lose hope a little when my girlfriend suddenly whispered “Bear!
 Bear!
 Bear!“.
-It was a mix of relief to have finally successfully spotted a bear, and fascination to see this big and fantastic animal walking a few metres from us.
+It was a mix of relief to have finally successfully spotted a bear, and fascination to see this big and fantastic animal walking a few meters from us.

 Bear Watching in Estonia Travel Video

-Watch the video to see how it’s like inside the hide, and watch Europe’s largest predator roam around the hide!
+Watch the video to see what it’s like inside the hide, and watch Europe’s largest predator roam around the hide!